dbis-ilm/pipefabric/documentation/Tables.md

  + via the Table API, i.e. insert, deleteByKey, deleteWhere, updateByKey, ...
  + via the streaming operator DSL, i.e. toTable, newStreamFromTable, updateTable, ...
  + via the ad-hoc query facility.

+The Table API provides basic functions to insert, update, delete, and retrieve table records.
+In the following list `KeyType` refers to the data type of the key, `RecordType` to the tuple type representing the schema.

+ + `insert(KeyType k, const RecordType& rec)` inserts a new record with the given key into the table.
+ + `deleteByKey(KeyType k)` deletes the record with the given key.
+ + `deleteWhere(std::function<bool(const RecordType&)> predicate)` deletes all records satisfying the given predicate.
+ + `updateByKey(KeyType k,  std::function<void(RecordType&)> updater)` updates the tuple with the given key by applying the function `updater` which accepts the tuple as parameter and modified it in a certain way.
+ + `updateWhere(std::function<bool(const RecordType&)> predicate, std::function<void(RecordType&)> updater)` updates all tuples from the table satisfying the given predicate by applying the function `updater` which modifies the tuple.
+ + `getByKey(KeyType k)` returns a pointer to the tuple with the given key in the form of `TuplePtr<RecordType>`.
+If no tuple exists for this key, then an exception is raised.
+ + `select(std::function<bool(const RecordType&)> predicate)`

 Streaming operators are used as part of constructing a topology.
 Table-related operators are (see [Operators](Operators.md) for a detailed description):